19rishabh/token_orchestrator/README.md

 The server should now be running on the port specified in your .env file (e.g., http://localhost:3000).

 ## Frontend Setup
-No Installation Needed: The index.html file is self-contained.
-Simply open the index.html file in your web browser.
+No Installation Needed: Simply open the index.html file in your web browser.